 If you’re a fan of Razer Blade laptops, you’ll probably love the Razer Phone’s design.
-The handset’s solid metal black chassis and pristinely cut sides make it look a little like a shrunk-down Blade laptop.
-For regular folk the design is a little retro, however.
+The handset’s solid metal black chassis and pristinely-cut sides make it look a little like a shrunken-down Blade laptop.
+For regular fo,lk the design is a little retro, however.

-Were it not for the Razer logo emblazoned on its back, I’d have guessed the phone was the concept for a never released Sony Xperia from 2015.
+Were it not for the Razer logo emblazoned on its back, I’d have guessed the phone was the concept for an unreleased Sony Xperia from 2015.
 The old-school vibe isn’t helped by its insanely hefty 197g weight, which combined with its sizeable dual front-facing speakers and 158.5 x 77.7 x 8mm dimensions, make it a pretty unwieldy device to use one-handed.

 The phone’s slightly odd feeling in the hand isn’t helped by its atypical button placement.
 Razer has designed its phone to be primarily used in landscape, not portrait.
 According to its CEO, this is the position in which most gamers will spend their time holding it.
 Its power button sits in the middle of its right-hand side, while its volume up and down are found on its left.

-This doesn’t sound terrible, but combined with the phone’s large dimensions it meant I had to awkwardly adjust the phone’s position in my hand whenever I wanted to adjust the volume – which was particularly annoying when listening to music.
+This doesn’t sound terrible but combined with the phone’s large dimensions it meant I had to awkwardly adjust the phone’s position in my hand whenever I wanted to change the volume – which was particularly annoying when listening to music.

 Outside of its slightly weird design, the Razer Phone has all the trimmings of a 2017 flagship smartphone.
 Apart from water-resistance, that is.